kailashmaurya/facebook-search/README.md

 # facebook-search
-A Responsive web app which integrated with Facebook SDK for searching &amp; sharing
+A Responsive web app with Facebook SDK integrated for searching &amp; sharing